grazpaulx/ThermaSense/README.md

-# ThermaSense - AI Server Cooling Optimisation System For Sustainable Data Centres
+# ThermaSense - AI Server Cooling Optimisation System For Sustainable Data Centres.

 ThermaSense is an ultra-modern, proactive data center cooling prediction system.
 It leverages a TensorFlow model via a FastAPI backend to predict potential future states based on 10 time-step historical telemetry data.
 The React-based frontend visualizes these metrics and system statuses dynamically using an intuitive, high-density command center layout.